-A crunchy fried morsel, with a tangy gooey middle.
+A crunchy fried morsel, with a tangy gooey middle to use the last of the green tomatoes and bring you joy.
 If you haven’t already met – let me introduce you to one of my favourite things…

 Fried Green Tomatoes